nprapps/ap-election-loader/README.md

 # AP ELECTION LOADER
 Relies on [the NYT/NPR AP election loader]() to get results from the AP API.
-Demonstrates a method putting those results into a Postgres database using the COPY method and the loader's CSV output.
+Demonstrates a method putting those results into a PostgreSQL database using the COPY method and the loader's CSV output.

 ## Getting started